enviodev/docs/docs/HyperSync/hypersync-supported-networks.md

 We are rapidly adding new supported networks.
 If you don't see your network here or would like us to add a network to HyperSync, pop us a message in [Discord](https://discord.gg/Q9qt8gZ2fX).
 :::

-:::note
+:::info
-The Tier is an approximate level of support (and therefore reliability) based on infrastructure running the chain.
-If you would like us to upgrade a chain's level of support, reach out in [Discord](https://discord.gg/Q9qt8gZ2fX).
+The Tier is the level of support (and therefore reliability) based on infrastructure running the chain.
+If you would like us to upgrade a chain's level of support, reach out to us in [Discord](https://discord.gg/Q9qt8gZ2fX).
 :::